SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Select_Container.jpg)

-**Note:** What a conatiner is depend son the individual source system you have selected.
+**Note:** The definition of a container depends on the individual source system you have selected.
 The following examples can show what a container can be for the common source systems a Replication Flow supports:

 - In case of a database source system, a container is the database schema in which the source data sets are accessible (e.g. SAP HANA Cloud or Microsoft Azure SQL etc.)

-- In case of a SAP ABAP baed system, it is the logical object you want to replicate like:
+- In case of a SAP ABAP based system, it is the logical object you want to replicate like:
     - CDS - for CDS View based replication from SAP S/4HANA
     - ODP_BW & ODP_SAPI for ODP-based data replication from SAP sources
-    - SLT - Tables for table-based extraction from SAP source systems where you need to select the pre-reated SLT configuration
+    - SLT - Tables for table-based extraction from SAP source systems where you need to select the pre-created SLT configuration

 <br>